Skip to main content

 Talking to Claude

 Once the MCP server is configured, just talk to Claude naturally.
-Claude sees all 47 Datris tools and picks the right one based on your request.
+Claude sees every Datris tool and picks the right one based on your request.

 First prompts (empty Datris)